PhilippJo/Metadataschema4DAPHNE/README.md

-# UML Metadata Schema for DAPHNE4NFDI
+# Draft UML Metadata Schema for Photon and Neutron Experiments by DAPHNE4NFDI
 **Motivation:**
 Lorem Ipsum